 Ottawa Bar For Live Jazz: Options Jazz Lounge

 The bright red piano, off to the side of the room, is an eye-catching piece.
 And, unlike many locales that may allow such an object to simply collect dust, Options Jazz Lounge puts it to good use.
-Found within the luxe Brookstreet Hotel in the west end of Ottawa, Options features live music every Wednesday to Sunday night (as its name suggests, it’s usually jazz, with some easy listening thrown in every now and then).
+Found within the luxe Brookstreet Hotel in the west end of Ottawa, Options features live music seven nights a week (as its name suggests, it’s usually jazz, with some easy listening thrown in every now and then).
 The soothing sounds create a sophisticated and calming ambiance for you to savour your drink of choice.

 Ottawa Pub For Chill Vibes: The Black Thorn

 With the foreboding presence of the Embassy of the United States across the street, one might expect surrounding bars to match its sterile, stuffy exterior.
 Not so for The Black Thorn.
 Tucked inside Ottawa’s historic ByWard Market, the building, which dates back to the 1870s and maintains the original exterior, backs onto the historic Tin House Courtyard.
 Inside this quaint Ottawa pub, two booths bookend an inviting fireplace — it’s definitely a spot you want to grab when visiting for a selection off their well-appointed beer and wine list.

 •15 Clarence St., 613-241-0712. theblackthorn.ca